During the first few moments of 2016, I turned to Dave and announced that this was going to be my year.

 It was the perfect way to round off five years of full-time travel.

-In May, I signed a year-long lease for a gorgeous apartment in a cool neighbourhood of Lisbon.
+In May, I arrived in Lisbon and instantly fell in love.
+Travel had been making me feel unwell, so it was time to pause for a while and put down some roots in Portugal.
 I always thought it would feel like an enormous and terrifying step to make such a huge commitment after so many years of freedom, but the decision felt nothing but perfect.

-June was all about staying put in Lisbon in order to get to know my new home a little better.
+June was all about staying put in Lisbon in order to get to know the city a little better.
 My parents paid me a visit for a weekend this month, too, which gave me the perfect excuse to check out what brings the tourists to Lisbon.